dombroks/Java_RMI/README.md

 ![Screenshot](illustration.jpg)

 ## Overview
-In this project we have three machines, the first machine represents the client that reads an integer N then sends values from 0 to N to the server1 and the server2.
-The server1 is responsible of computing the Fibonacci values of a given number and returning it back to the client.
-The server2 is responsible of calculating the square values of a given number and also returning it back to the client.
+In this project we have three machines, the first machine represents the client that reads an integer N and then sends values from 0 to N to the server1 and the server2.
+Server1 is responsible for computing the Fibonacci values of a given number and returning it back to the client.
+The server2 is responsible for calculating the square values of a given number and also returning it back to the client.
 These operations work concurrently.

 ## Example
-Lets say the client reads the number 5 as N, it sends 0 then 1, then 2...5, it will receive the Fibonacci numbers of these values and the their squares in the same time.
+Let's say the client reads the number 5 as N, it sends 0 then 1, then 2...5, it will receive the Fibonacci numbers of these values and their squares at the same time.

 ## Deployment
 In my case, I have an Ubuntu Linux distribution as an OS.
-Also, I have created two sperate windows 10 virtual machines.
-These 3 machines are connected over my home's LAN network, each one has it's own IP address.
+Also, I have created two separate Windows 10 virtual machines.
+These 3 machines are connected over my home's LAN network, each one has its own IP address.

 ## How to run the project?
-First of all, you must compile the code by entring to the project directory and running the following command:
+First of all, you must compile the code by entering the project directory and running the following command:

       javac *.java

-After that you open a terminal (CMD in case you are using windows) in each machine, for machine 1 and machine 2 you run the server 1 and the server 2
+After that you open a terminal (CMD in case you are using Windows) in each machine, for machine 1 and machine 2 you run server 1 and server 2

       java Server1
       java Server2